Boy, when real life intervenes, it really hits hard!

 A look at S&W Classes - the Assassin

-Today I will start a series looking at the different classes of the Swords & Wizardry Complete world.
-Walk with me down this dark alleyway.
-No, no, ignore the rats.
-They’re everywhere in the city.
-Some of the classes are fantastically well written, others I feel leaves a little to be desired.
+written, others I feel leaves a little to be desired.
 Now, watch that pile of… trash, I guess.
 It’s hard to tell.
-We’ll go through the classes alphabetically, starting naturally with the assassiurghk!*
+We’ll go through the

 A look at classes – The Assassin